gustiarto/mutasi-qris.id/README.md

 - Stores and reuses login cookies so you don't need to log in manually every time.
 - Automatic instructions if cookies are missing or the session is expired.
 - Ready to run in Docker for modern server/infra needs.
+- **HTTP API endpoint with Bearer token authorization for secure integration.**

 - Docker (recommended for production deployment)
 - Or: Node.js 18+ (for local development/testing)